 - A 200-word description of your involvement in community service and/or volunteerism.

-- Describe how you have been involved in community service/volunteerism.
+- Describe how you’ve been involved in community service/volunteerism.

 - A 200-word description of the impact of your community service and/or volunteerism.

 - Describe the impact of your community service and/or volunteerism in the community, including (but not limited to) individuals and groups.

 - Describe how your community service and/or volunteerism has impacted your personal development including your own learning and skill development.

 The written section of the application should be no more than 400 words.

 This sample Aspire application [DOC 12.5KB] provides insight into what constitutes a good application.